 For example, a single tree can produce enough paper to make 10,000 newspapers.
 But if we were to make all the paper we need from trees, we would need many additional trees to produce the same number of newspapers.

 Recycling is also one of the 6 R’s of sustainability: an important framework to become more environmentally conscious and have a more sustainable lifestyle.

 Given all of its benefits, it is clear how recycling materials can lead to environmental sustainability and allow a circular economy as well.

 Why we can’t always use 100% recycled materials?

 Unfortunately, despite the important benefits of recycling I just explained, it is not always possible to use exclusively recycled materials.

-For example, when certain materials, including newspaper, cardboard, and other paper products, are recycled, they tend to lose strength.
+For example, when certain materials, including newspaper, recyclable cardboard, and other paper products, are recycled, they tend to lose strength.
 This is because paper fibers tend to gradually deteriorate each time they are recycled.

 This means that virgin paper and recycled cardboard must be used together to make products that require greater strength.
 In fact, the same paper can’t actually be recycled more than about 5 times without losing some of its properties.

 Hi, I'm Simon!
 If you like this content, you can support my work by buying me a coffee.
 Click the button below and let's make a difference in creating a cleaner, healthier planet.